brechtb86/knockout/extensions/README.md

 #### knockout.subscribe-changed.js

-A simple extension on subscribable to have the oldVanue and newValue as parameters.
+A simple extension on subscribable to have the oldValue and newValue as parameters.

 Use it like this: